 - Get information needed to do the job.

-- Provide information or drawings about devices,
+- Provide information or drawings about devices, equipment, or structures.

 - Analyze data or information.